 The Cast Album is the entire show.
 The show is sung throughout, similar to Les Miserables so luckily, you can “watch” the entire show just by listening to the album.
 Trust me, it’s worth it.
 It’s amazing.

 The Obsession Begins: I cannot even begin to explain that amazingness that is this album.
 When it began to rise, I heard of it, I heard that it was remarkable (everyone was talking about it) and that it told Alexander Hamilton’s story (who at the time, I knew was the dude on the $10, was the Treasury Secretary and was ultimately killed by Aaron Burr in a duel) using Hip Hop and Rap as it’s storytelling basis.
 Already, that sounded interesting but I didn’t listen to it yet.
 Eventually, I got the album, but still didn’t listen to it.
-It wasn’t until maybe a week or so later that I decided to listen to it on the way home after dropping my older sister off at her house, which was about a third minute drive.
+It wasn’t until maybe a week or so later that I decided to listen to it on the way home after dropping my older sister off at her house, which was about a thirty minute drive.

-“How does a bastard, orphan, son of a whore and a scotsman, dropped in the middle of a forgotten spot…”
+“How does a bastard, orphan, son of a whore and a Scotsman, dropped in the middle of a forgotten spot…”